shlevanto/text_file_compression/docs/week6.md

 - Built Command line interface.
 ## Progress
 - LZSS works with byte arrays and files.
-- Changed LZSS so that String is converted to byte[], not char[] before encoding as some UTF-8 characters don't fit into a single byte.
 - Project structure arranged into packages.
 - LZSS sliding window works.
 - Simple but working command line interface implemented with picocli -library.